 - 1. On June 21, 2019, the College received a police report with respect to Mirza, which alleged that Mirza had left unlabelled drugs in an unmarked bag with an employee at a Dairy Queen restaurant for a patient's to retrieve. - 2.
 On June 21, 2019, Ms. Susan Lessard-Friesen, then-Registrar of the College (the "Registrar"), made a referral to the College's Complaints Committee (the "Committee"). - 3.
-Mirza met with the Committee on June 24, 2019.

-4. pharmacy mai On June 24, 2019, Mirza voluntarily surrendered her license and resigned as nager of the Pharmacy (the "Voluntary Surrender").
-On June 25, 2019, Ms. Rani Chatterjee-Mehta, then-Assistant Registrar - Quality the College, wrote to Mirza to remind her of her obligation not to practice pharmacy use was surrendered.
-6. Registrar app "Investigator" On or about June 24, 2019, the Committee ordered an investigation and the pointed Mr. Ken Zink, as the investigator to conduct the investigation (the points).
-7. and July 12, 2 The Investigator conducted interviews with Dairy Queen staff members on July 11 019.
+Mirza met with the Committee on June 24, 2019. - 4.
+On June 24, 2019, Mirza voluntarily surrendered her license and resigned as pharmacy manager of the Pharmacy (the "Voluntary Surrender"). - 5.
+On June 25, 2019, Ms. Rani Chatterjee-Mehta, then-Assistant Registrar Quality Assurance for the College, wrote to Mirza to remind her of her obligation not to practice pharmacy while her license was surrendered.

+- 6. On or about June 24, 2019, the Committee ordered an investigation and the Registrar appointed Mr. Ken Zink, as the investigator to conduct the investigation (the "Investigator"). - 7.
+The Investigator conducted interviews with Dairy Queen staff members on July 11 and July 12, 2019. - 8.
 On July 12, 2019, the Investigator conducted a site visit at the Pharmacy.
-This site issues with narcotic accountability, frequent and high dose opioid dispensing and trative and security issues.
-Subsequent site visits to the Pharmacy occurred on July 1, 2019.
-9. On July 18, 2019, the Investigator conducted a telephone interview with patient 10.
-11. The Investigator interviewed Mirza on August 13, 2019, and August 21, 2019.
-The Investigator submitted his Investigation Report to the Committee on October 9, 2019.
-12. on January 3, The Investigator submitted a Supplemental Investigation Report to the Committee 2020.
-13. Discipline Co On or about November 27, 2019, the Committee referred the matter to the College's mmittee. and desist the On January 7, 2020, the Registrar wrote to Mirza to advise her that she must cease practice of pharmacy, as her license remained voluntarily surrendered.
-The January vas issued on January 8, 2020.
-Count 1 (a) the hrough (h) 15. pain and fever On or about Friday, June 14, 2019, Mirza was contacted by patient, regarding relike symptoms following a recent dental surgery. - On or about Saturday, June 15, 2019, 17. then drove to The prescriptions were faxed to the Pharmacy, which was closed at that time.
-Mirza the Pharmacy, bottled some of the medication for, and left these unlabelled
+This site visit revealed issues with narcotic accountability, frequent and high dose opioid dispensing and other administrative and security issues.
+Subsequent site visits to the Pharmacy occurred on July 24 and July 31, 2019. - 9.
+On July 18, 2019, the Investigator conducted a telephone interview with patient. - 10.
+The Investigator interviewed Mirza on August 13, 2019, and August 21, 2019. - 11.
+The Investigator submitted his Investigation Report to the Committee on October 9, 2019. - 12.
+The Investigator submitted a Supplemental Investigation Report to the Committee on January 3, 2020. - 13.
+On or about November 27, 2019, the Committee referred the matter to the College's Discipline Committee. - 14.
+On January 7, 2020, the Registrar wrote to Mirza to advise her that she must cease and desist the practice of pharmacy, as her license remained voluntarily surrendered.
+The January 2020 Notice was issued on January 8, 2020.

+Count 1 (a) through (h)